Education, advocacy and campaigning for nuclear weapons abolition are core to the work of MAPW.

 - Detailed modelling by IPPNW has shown that even with a limited nuclear exchange a decade long winter would follow, causing a 10-15% reduction in crop yields for wheat, corn and rice, causing global famine and putting two billion lives at risk.

 - Production of nuclear weapons creates deadly nuclear waste.

 - A nuclear weapon detonation could occur accidentally or by unintended launch.
 There have been a frightening number of near misses.

 - The production and maintenance of nuclear weapons takes vital resources away from healthcare and other essential services.
-In the USA alone, about $US40 billion is spent on nuclear weapons each year.
+On average, the United States spends $98 billion a year on nuclear weapons

 - Nuclear weapons are unique in their capacity to cause human suffering.
 The first nuclear weapons, used at Hiroshima and Nagasaki in 1945, caused the deaths of over 200,000 people before the end of that year.

 - Nuclear testing has caused irreparable environmental damage, and has had long-lasting effects on the health of people in Australia and the Pacific, and at other test sites across the world.
 Read the testimony of Australians affected by nuclear weapons.

 - Nuclear weapons create international instability and insecurity, rather than acting as a deterrent.

 - Joint working paper from four global federations of health workers stating “Nuclear weapons require urgent action to prohibit and eliminate them” signed by the International Physicians for the Prevention of Nuclear War (IPPNW), the World Medical Association (WMA), the World Federation of Public Health Associations (WFPHA), and the International Council of Nurses (ICN).
 The working paper summarizes the evidence presented at three international conferences on the Humanitarian Impact of Nuclear Weapons.

 - Get up-to-date facts on arms control from the Arms Control Association